Visa policy of Australia: History

 Visa formats in Australia have changed over the years.
 Australia was possibly one of the first countries to replace ink-based stamps with more secure stick-on labels in the 1970s.

 In 1987, the then-Department of Immigration and Ethnic Affairs initiated a scheme which saw the utilization of computers to process visitor visa applications in overseas Australian missions for the first time.

 In 1990, a second generation of the Immigration Records and Information System (IRIS II) was introduced as a replacement of the original 1987 scheme.
 At the time, IRIS II was the most advanced visa processing system in the world, simplifying immigration clearance processes at airports and enabling across-the-counter visa issue at the Australian diplomatic missions.
+This resulted in the rollout and use of a simplified generic 'Arrival' stamp for all arrivals - citizens or non-citizens by September 1990.
+This same general design is in use today, albeit by request only.

 In 1996, the Electronic Travel Authority system (ETA) was launched.
 The system allows visas to be issued electronically and linked to the applicant's passport, eliminating paper application forms.
 Australia was the first country in the world to launch electronic visas.

+By 1997, the Department of Immigration and Ethnic Affairs became known simply as the Department of Immigration, and this resulted in a slight design change of the departure stamp which would ready 'Immigration Australia' instead of 'Immigration and Ethnic Affairs'.

+By 1998, a new smaller arrival and departure card format was introduced and simultaneously the cessation of stamping these documents once processed by an officer also ceased.